A stamp duty holiday has been introduced until 31st March 2021.

 In reality the reduced time frame should not have a significant impact on individuals.
 This is because most SDLT returns will be submitted by a solicitor or conveyancer acting on behalf of their client.

 Stamp duty revenue has generally been on an upward trend over the last 40 years.
-Following on from the extensive stamp duty reform in 2014, stamp duty receipts continue to rise.
+Following the extensive stamp duty reform in 2014 stamp duty receipts continued to rise.

 Following Changes in 2018, Land Transaction Tax (LTT) has replaced Stamp Duty in Wales.